Portages of New Zealand: Albany portage

 The Albany portage was a path that connected the Lucas Creek, an arm of the Upper Waitematā Harbour, to the Okura River and Long Bay on the Hauraki Gulf.
 Some sources describe the portage as linking Lucas Creek to Browns Bay.

 Te Tōangaroa

 Te Tōangaroa, also known as the Ngongitepata or Riverhead portage, is the portage linking the Kaipara Harbour with the Waitematā Harbour via the Kaipara River and Kumeū River.
-The portage could be travelled to across either Rangitōpuni (Riverhead) in the north, or at Pitoitoi (Brigham Creek) in the south.
+The portage could be travelled to across either Rangitōpuni (Riverhead) in the north, or at Pitoitoi (Brigham's Creek) in the south.

 During the colonial era of New Zealand, Te Tōangaroa became a coach route for early labourers.
 A canal was proposed to bridge the gap between the two rivers, however this was found to be too expensive.
 Instead, the Kumeu–Riverhead Railway was constructed, operating between 1875 and 1881 when the North Auckland Line was opened between Helensville and Auckland.